 Definition:

-Deep Learning is a subfield of machine learning that mimics the workings of the human brain in processing data and creating patterns for decision-making.
-It involves neural networks with many layers (hence “deep”).
+Deep Learning is a branch of machine learning that replicates the way the human brain processes information and develops patterns to make decisions.
+It includes many-layered neural networks (“deep”).

 Key Features:

-Deep learning excels in handling large volumes of unstructured data, like images, audio, and text, by using architectures such as Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs).
+Deep learning is good at dealing with massive amounts of unstructured data, such as images, sound, and text, by employing frameworks like Convolutional Neural Networks (CNNs) and Recurrent Neural Networks (RNNs).

 Real-World Application:

-DL is behind image recognition technologies, self-driving cars, and real-time language translation.
+DL is responsible for image recognition, autonomous vehicles, and real-time translation.

 4. Natural Language Processing (NLP)